cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - Separate threshold generation from result aggregation.
 - Classify support by mathematical family, not by index short name.
-- Keep the safe tiled path as the semantic oracle for every new optimized implementation.
+- Keep the safe tiled path as the reference bootstrap implementation for every new optimized implementation.
 - Prefer a small number of well-named helpers over large mixed-purpose functions.